Otakubuns/Sims4-DRP/README.md

 ### Issues
 These are a list of issues that I am aware of ATM and either cannot fix or have no plans to:
 - ~~Switching from build/buy to live very quickly will cause the presence to not update those states(everything else will still change accordingly).
 There is no way to fix this as it's just a matter of the presence update not being sent quick enough as it's changing so quick.~~ Haven't come across these issues anymore but i'll leave here in case it does pop up again.
+- If using Better Exceptions, when an exception occurs and it is scanning your mods folder, the presence will break.
+It will come back once Better Exceptions is done scanning your mods folder.

 ### Disclaimer
 I am not well versed in Sims 4 modding and my Python knowledge as well is not amazing(C# lover) so there may be better ways to do this.
 If you do notice something wrong feel free to let me know.